It is OK to fail.

 The American composer and music theorist John Cage had this to say: “Nothing is a mistake.
 There is no win and no fail.
 There is only make.”
 For him, especially in creative endeavors, what seems like a failure in truth contains the seeds of learning as long as one is determined enough to “do the work.”

 That same lesson can be applied to camp.
 Accepting failure is especially important when, as a camper, you are learning new things all the time, whether it be in an activity or in learning to live within a community for the first time (communication! compromise!).
 Learning something new means expecting and accepting mistakes.
 It means you are going to fail once or twice or a few times before successful habits and skills come to be.

 I teach Curosty, Rockbrook’s weaving activity, where girls are learning something new just about every time they enter the cabin door.
 For lots of campers, it’s their first time ever seeing a loom, let alone using one.
 For some, the act of weaving by hand is a new feeling completely.
 For them to expect to be perfect at it, not make a single mistake, from the get-go is a ridiculous expectation because they usually never are.
 They’ll have to tie and re-tie knots on their bookmarks a few times.
 All the potholder loops will pop out when they’re casting off their work.
 And there will usually be gaps in their first reed basket.
 But that’s the best way to learn: by failing.
 Correcting failure, seeing past it, always leads to growth.
 With the right attitude, moments of failure can blossom into real learning.

 Camp is a safe place for this kind of learning too, because, no matter what, you know you are supported and encouraged by your friends and the entire Rockbrook community.
-Here at camp, we’re all experimenting, all discovering, and all failing now and then along the way.
+Camp experiences keep us all experimenting, all discovering, and all failing now and then along the way.
 We’re all in it together.
 If there’s any place to fail and fail safely, it’s here.